IshaqueThePassionate/javascript-for-everyone/11_functions/01_functions/Readme.md

 <br>

-**Functions** are central tools in JavaScript programming.
-They allow us to wrap a piece of code in a value, providing a way to structure larger programs, reduce repetition, associate names with subprograms, and isolate these subprograms from each other.

 Functions are one of the fundamental building blocks in JavaScript.
 A function is a reusable block of code designed to perform a particular task.
 Functions allow you to encapsulate code, making it modular and easier to manage, test, and debug.

 ## What is a Function?